hailiang-wang/gmail-desktop/README.md

 ### Clean Email Links from Google

 Some Email links in Gmail are prepended with `https://google.com/url?q=<actual_url>`, which is somtimes not visible to the user.
 We believe it does some sort of analytics or tracking, so not necesary.
-Gmail Desktop automatically cleans links from this, so the actual URL will be directly opened in your default browser.
+Evernote Desktop automatically cleans links from this, so the actual URL will be directly opened in your default browser.

 ### Menu Bar Mode _(macOS)_

-You can enable the menu bar mode with `Settings` → `Show Menu Bar Icon` and remove Gmail Desktop from the dock with `Hide Dock Icon` in the menu bar icon menu.
+You can enable the menu bar mode with `Settings` → `Show Menu Bar Icon` and remove Evernote Desktop from the dock with `Hide Dock Icon` in the menu bar icon menu.

 ## Troubleshooting